 - From the Development menu of the NightBench Development window, select the item marked New Environment...
 This will open the New Environment Language Selection dialog so we can create our new environment.
 Select the language that will be used in this environment (Ada).
 Press the Next> button. - The next dialog presented is the New Environment Directory Selection dialog: - Type the directory name in the Directory for new environment field where you want NightBench to create the new environment.
 This can be the name of an existing directory or NightBench can create the directory for you.
 (Note that NightBench can only create a subdirectory of an existing directory.)
-The directory in which our new environment is to be created will be called galaxy and shall be created under the existing directory /tt/hydrogen/tutorial. - You may also select a Release if you have more than one release of MAXAda installed on your system.
-If you have only one release of MAXAda installed on your system, it will appear here. - This dialog also gives the user the choice to open the new environment in the current NightBench Development window.
+The directory in which our new environment is to be created will be called galaxy and shall be created under the existing directory /tt/hydrogen/tutorial. - You may also select a Compiler Release if you have more than one release of MAXAda installed on your system.
+If you have only one release of MAXAda installed on your system, it will appear here. - Select a Target Architecture which corresponds to the architecture of the target system.
+In our example, we will be targeting a Power Hawk 640, so we will choose moto from the drop-down list. - Select a PowerMAX OS Version which corresponds to the version of PowerMAX OS running on the target system.
+In our example, we will be targeting a system running PowerMAX OS 4.3, so we will choose 4.3 from the drop-down list. - This dialog also gives the user the choice to open the new environment in the current NightBench Development window.
 For our example, we uncheck the Open in current window option so that our new environment will be opened in its own NightBench Development window. - Press Done.